Tamana, Kumamoto: Climate

 Tamana has a humid subtropical climate (Köppen climate classification Cfa) with hot, humid summers and cool winters.
 There is significant precipitation throughout the year, especially during June and July.
 The average annual temperature in Tamana is 16.8 C. The average annual rainfall is 1802.6 mm with June as the wettest month.
 The temperatures are highest on average in August, at around 28.3 C, and lowest in January, at around 5.6 C. The highest temperature ever recorded in Tamana was 38.1 C on 17 July 1994; the coldest temperature ever recorded was -7.7 C on 19 February 1977.

 Demographics

 Per Japanese census data, the population of Tamana in 2020 is 64,292 people.
 Tamana has been conducting censuses since 1960.

+History

+The area of Tamana was part of ancient Higo Province, During the Edo Period it was part of the holdings of Kumamoto Domain.
+After the Meiji restoration, the village of Tamana was established with the creation of the modern municipalities system on April 1, 1889.
+It was raised to town status on May 20, 1942.
+The city was founded on April 1, 1954 by the merger of Tamana with the villages of Nameshi, Toyosui, Ishinuki, Tamana, Oda, Umebayashi, Ikura, Tsukiyama, Ohama, Yaga, and Tsukise.